fsainz/fsainz.github.com/_posts/2013-09-21-using-console-group-for-better-debugging.md

 <br />

-Rebecca Murphey gave this talk at JSConfUS 2013 on Optimizing for Developer Delight and show how to use <a href="https://developers.google.com/chrome-developer-tools/docs/console-api#consolegroupobject_object">console.group</a> to get a meaninful nested output of what's going on on your application, this combined with different logging levels is way better that what we are currently doing of a myriad of console.logs which get really hard to scan.
+Rebecca Murphey gave this talk at JSConfUS 2013 on Optimizing for Developer Delight and show how to use <a href="https://developers.google.com/chrome-developer-tools/docs/console-api#consolegroupobject_object">console.group</a> to get a meaningful nested output of what's going on on your application, this combined with different logging levels is way better that what we are currently doing of a myriad of console.logs which get really hard to scan.